MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/widgets.md

 <!-- ====================================================================== -->
 ## Bind data to your template

-While the template declares the user interface of a Widget, data is what populates this user interface.
+The template declares the user interface of a Widget.
+Data then populates this user interface.

 To bind data to your template, use the `data` field in your Widget definition.
 This field should be set to a URL that returns valid JSON data.